February 7, 2023

 IN THE FREEZER: You can freeze the cookie dough for up to 2 months in a freezer bag or airtight container.
 Allow the dough to thaw in the refrigerator overnight before scooping and baking.

-These delicious cookies are very flavorful and have a nice orange flavor along with bursts of rich chocolate.
+These delicious orange chocolate chip cookies are very flavorful and have a nice orange flavor along with bursts of rich chocolate.
 The addition of fresh orange zest and extract brings a fun twist to a traditional chocolate chip cookie.

 FREQUENTLY ASKED QUESTIONS